nakyung-kim/nakyung-kim.github.io/index.md

-Hello!
+Hello and welcome!
 I am Nakyung.
 I am an undergraduate student in Yonsei University at South Korea.

 I am currently majoring in Information Interaction Design, related to HCI.
 I am particularly interested in human-centered partnership model of people and AI working together.